Meeds-io/whitepaper/en/3-meeds.md

 **Staking / long-term investment**
 To encourage long term investment, staked Meeds are rewarded.
 When Meeds are staked, the staker gets some xMeeds tokens.
 Newly minted Meeds are distributed to stakers proportionally to their xMeeds holdings.
 In practice, minted Meeds are effectively added to the holdings of the xMeeds smart contract and distributed to the xMeeds holder when they unstake.

-By staking Meeds, investors can also redeem Deeds (and then participate in minting through engagement), hence increasing the token demand.
+By staking Meeds, investors can also redeem Deed NFTs (and then participate in minting through engagement), hence increasing the token demand.
 Each staked Meeds (xMeeds) grants its owner a number of points per day.
 The longer the vested period the higher the number of points obtained per xMeeds.
 Each Deed is then redeemed in exchange for a number of points.

 Points are calculated using the formula below :